Blackboard Jungle: Critical reception

 Dale Stevens of Dayton Daily News called it both a "sensational movie" and "an exceptional action film," noting there was a "constant stream of outstanding scenes which keep the suspense and tension alive through 100 minutes."
 He noted the "good performances" of the veteran cast, calling Ford "excellent," but observed that "the real guts of the picture stems from the performances of those in the roles of the students," giving especial praise to Sidney Poitier and Vic Morrow.

-Mildred Martin of the The Philadelphia Inquirer complimented the film for being "Almost documentary in presentation, unglamorized by color or CinemaScope, directed with bare-knuckled drive by Richard Brooks."
+Mildred Martin of The Philadelphia Inquirer complimented the film for being "Almost documentary in presentation, unglamorized by color or CinemaScope, directed with bare-knuckled drive by Richard Brooks."
 Martin notes that Glenn Ford "gives the performance of his career", and that along with Ford "acting honors go to Sidney Poitier and Vic Morrow... whose performances are almost too real for comfort."
 She also praised the films soundtrack; "Charles Wolcott has put together a fitting, frightening score which throbs with rock-and-roll rhythms and the beat of drums."

 Not all reviews were positive.
 Richard L. Coe of The Washington Post slammed the film as "so sensationalized as to negate any laudable purpose its supporters claim", further explaining:

 Yes, the papers regularly have news about shocking conditions in the schools.
 Vandalism certainly is more rampant than it was only a few years ago.
 Sex crimes and thuggery do occur.
 Even murder is not beyond our young.
 But to pile these things and more into a few months within one classroom surely does not show 'courage' on the part of the moviemakers.
 This approach simply is one more dodge at making a box office buck to anyone with his eyes open.
 This is the Dead End kids, the gangster melodrama, in another setting.